ALOPECIA AND CANCER

 Full or partial hair loss or thinning can result as a side effect of some chemotherapy drugs, some targeted therapy drugs, radiation therapy to an area where hair is prevalent, or from a stem cell (bone marrow) transplant treatment.

-Treatments that can be offered:
+Alopecia treatments that can be offered:

 - Rosemary essential oil (Rosmarinus officinalis) and cedarwood essential oil (Cedrus atlantica) can be mixed into a carrier oil and massaged into the scalp.